PaulEzennolim/Weather-App-GUH/README.md

 3. Run the Django server and access the app to enter a city name and get weather information and an image.

 Thank you for taking the time to check out this project!
-Your interest and support means so much to me.